The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 Mauryan merchants traded along three principal routes: the Arabian Sea route connecting India to the Persian Gulf and the Red Sea; the Bay of Bengal route linking India to Sri Lanka, Southeast Asia, and beyond; and the coastal route connecting ports along the Indian coastline.
 Key exports included spices (pepper, cinnamon, cardamom), textiles (cotton and silk), gemstones (diamonds, rubies, emeralds), ivory, timber, and medicinal herbs.
 Imports included horses from Arabia and Central Asia, gold and silver from the Roman world, wine and olive oil from the Mediterranean, and luxury goods from Southeast Asia such as aromatic woods and resins.

-The Mauryan navy's protection of these routes reduced risk for merchants and lowered insurance costs.
-Shipping became more reliable, and the volume of cargo increased.
+The Mauryan navy’s protection of these routes reduced risk for merchants and lowered insurance costs.
+Shipping became more reliable, and cargo volumes increased.
 Ports like Bharuch, Tamralipti, and Sopara (near present-day Mumbai) grew into prosperous commercial centers, attracting traders from across the known world.
 The navy also facilitated the standardization of weights, measures, and customs procedures, which made trade more efficient and predictable.
-This maritime commerce generated wealth that funded the Mauryan state's ambitious building projects, administrative apparatus, and military establishment.
+This maritime commerce generated wealth that funded the Mauryan state’s ambitious building projects, administrative apparatus, and military establishment.

 Diplomatic and Commercial Relations with Rome, Persia, and Southeast Asia